marcelomdevasconcellos/emensageria/README.md

 ## Licença AGPL-3

-eMensageria - Sistema de mensageria de eventos opensource do eSocial e EFD-Reinf
-Copyright (C) 2021  Marcelo Medeiros de Vasconcellos
+eMensageria - Sistema de Mensageria Opensource do eSocial Copyright (C) 2021  Marcelo Medeiros de Vasconcellos

 This program is free software: you can redistribute it and/or modify